unclehowell/datro/COLLABORATE.md

 ## Points to Note
 * There's other methods of getting files from this project into other working projects, called Submodules and Sub Repo's.
   - Sub Repo is explained below, since we use it in this monorepo to pull in other projects source code.
   - This allows changes we make to source code in our repo, to get back to the origin (notify the origional developers of our changes).
   - Vice versa, if developers make changes to their source code, which we have forked as a sub repo in our monorepo, we can pull changes in, instantly.

 * This monorepo's branches can also be retrieved (download only, in its entirety, via github.com) or using a command-line method called Subversions:
   - Subversions are used in the scripts in the firmware (v0.0.1-rc.6+).
 Depends on the 'subversion' package being installed
   - svn (or `svn co` subversion checkout) appears to be the cleanest way of downloading (download-only) specific folders

-* If you're a super freak when it comes to github, you can grab earlier commits, which may exclude developments you may not wish to build upon.
+* If you're a super freak when it comes to github, you can grab earlier commits, which may exclude developments you may not wish to build upon

+## Semantic Version Extensions (Important)

+The monorepo branches are given different semantic version tag extensions:
+- source code on the `rpi-os` branch = version x.x.x-rc.x (Release Candidate) e.g. v0.0.1-rc.1
+- source code on the `live-usb` branch = version x.x.x-rtm.x (Release to Market) e.g. v0.0.1-rtm.1
+- source code on the `gh-pages` branch = version x.x.x-rtw.x (Release to Web) e.g. v0.0.1-rtw.1

+Why do this ?
+It's so we can release newer compiled software/ versions of the different technologies in our monorepo, at different stages, without having to wait to bring everything in the monorepo up to the latest version release.

+We may even be inclined to extend the semantic versioning tags in the release notes within each sub directory.
+For example:
+- demo (v0.0.1-rtw.2--rc.1) to indicate the interactive website demo corresponds to software release v.0.0.1-rc.1 (e.g. it's behind)
+- docs/live-usb (v0.0.1-rtw.2--rtm.2) to indicate the docs for the live-usb is ahead of the software release

+At the time of writing there's also around 6 different technologies in the portfolio (and 1 for the docs and websites).
+So we can expect as many as 7 branches (plus 7 corresponding ones for development e.g. 'rpi-os-dev', so 14 in total).
+Furthermore, the rpi-os is the hotspotbnb software for the raspberry pi's only, so we may see separate releases for other supported hardware.
+As too does the live-usb, (only supports) a select range of laptop hardware devices (at the moment).
+These branches are to look something like this:
+- rpi-os & rpi-os-dev (raspberry pi (hotspotbnb) operating system)
+- gh-pages & gh-pages-dev (all the websites (static & server-side) and documents, in html/pdf form)
+- live-usb (to-go persistent live usb disk image)
+- cacher (a solution for doing the self-build rpi-os upgrade entirely offline, using proxy cache/ redirects)
+- DAO Society (our decentralized autonomous organization & smart contracts)

 ## Getting Started with Sparse Checkout